Getting here

 The nearest grocery store is in Vareš.
 A mobile shop passes through the village twice a week.
 Kakanj and Sarajevo have everything for larger shopping.

 The area is quiet.
-The village has about fifty houses, most of them weekend homes.
-Year-round neighbors are few.
 Sheep, cows, and chickens wander past the house daily.
 In summer, the meadows fill with wildflowers.
 In winter, snow can stay for weeks.

 Nearby